Reivax2003/PixelPhysics/README.md

 # PixelPhysics

 Our goal is to make a realtime physics simulation built around pixels, each pixel is one unit of a substance and there are different substances that behave differently and can interact with each other.
+Some substances create other ones, like fire creates smoke, and some substances can combine into ones with different properties, like water + sand = wet sand.

 List of planned substances:
 Sand (falls downwards or diagonally),